 The purpose of the Waste Assessment is to provide the necessary background information on waste and diverted materials to enable a territorial authority to determine a logical set of priorities and activities.
-A copy of the Waste Assessment is appended to this draft plan.

-Prior to drafting the WMMP, the Draft Waste Assessment was completed and forwarded to the following key stakeholders for comment:
+Prior to drafting the WMMP, the Draft Waste Assessment was completed and provided to the following key stakeholders for comment:

 - The Medical Officer of Health

 - Waitaki Resource Recovery Trust

 Waihemo Wastebusters

 - Waste Management NZ

-- o WasteCo
+- WasteCo

 - o Whitestone Contracting

 - o Transpacific Industries Group

-- o Awamoa Bins and Skips
+- Awamoa Bins and Skips

 - Hampden Community Energy Incorporated

 - Alliance Group

 - Otago Regional Council

 - Environment Canterbury

 - Otago Chamber of Commerce

 - Peter Murdoch Ltd

-- Waihemo and Ahuriri Community Boards
+- o Waihemo and Ahuriri Community Boards

-The Medical Officer of Health (MoH) was consulted on the Draft Waste Assessment in accordance with Section 51 of the Waste Minimisation Act.
+The Medical Officer of Health (MoH) was provided with a copy of the Draft Waste Assessment for review in accordance with Section 51 of the Waste Minimisation Act.
 The MoH's feedback was that the Waste Assessment provided a clear view of the current situation in relation to waste management in Waitaki, the options under consideration by the Council, and our strategic approach.
 The MoH did raise some concerns regarding the Palmerston Landfill proposal which we are confident will be addressed in the planning process and through consultation with Otago Regional Council.

-Feedback from other key stakeholders was taken into account when preparing this draft WMMP (Statement of Proposal) for public consultation, and will also be considered as implementation of the plan is undertaken.
+Feedback from other key stakeholders was taken into account when preparing the draft WMMP (Statement of Proposal) for public consultation and will be considered as implementation of the plan is undertaken.